ridkadri/FEM-qrcode/README.md

 ### Useful resources

-- [Tailwind Documentation](https://tailwindcss.com/docs) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
-The tailwind documentation is a great medium which helpled me throughout the build.
+- [Tailwind Documentation](https://tailwindcss.com/docs) - The tailwind documentation is a great medium which helpled me throughout the build.
 I will strongly recommend it to anyone who is building using tailwind css.

 ## Author